 When circumstances require that instruction be delivered using a method other than regularly scheduled, in-person instruction, attendance may be counted using alternative methods.
-If students are required to participate in class using an alternative format (including, but not limited to, online virtual learning or other forms of distance education) the student must check-in to class daily as directed by their instructor and complete and turn in any classwork as assigned by 3:30 pm the Friday after the work is due to be turned in.
-Failure to check-in with the instructor and/or have their classwork turned in will result in an absence for each day the student fails to check-in and/or for the day associated with classwork that was assigned, but not turned in by 3:30 pm the Friday of the week the work is due to be turned in.
+If students are required to participate in class using an alternative format (including, but not limited to, online virtual learning or other forms of distance education) the student must check-in to class daily as directed by their instructor and complete and turn in any classwork as assigned.
+Failure to check-in with the instructor and/or have their classwork turned in will result in an absence for each day the student fails to check-in and/or for the day associated with classwork that was assigned.
 Absences that occur during periods of alternative instructional delivery are subject to the attendance appeals process.